 - 1. Connect the Cable or DSL modem to a Router. - 2.
 Locate an optimum location for the AP.
-The best place is usually near the center of the area in which your PC(s) will wirelessly connect. - 3.
+The best place is usually near the center of the area in which your wireless devices like PCs, smart phones will wirelessly connect. - 3.
 Adjust the direction of the antenna.
 Normally, upright is a good direction. - 4.
-Connect the Ethernet Broadband Router to the TL-WA801ND Access Point.
+Connect the Ethernet Broadband Router to the TL-WA901ND Access Point.
 Power on the AP. - 5.
 Then you can connect a desktop PC or laptop to your network.
-(Make sure your computer or laptop is equipped with a Wireless Adapter.)
+(Make sure your computer or laptop is equipped with a Wireless Adapter and the IP address is configured as obtain an IP address automatically.)